You finally bought the perfect wood for your home project. After hours of research and comparing different wood styles, you pulled the trigger.

 The next step in finishing reclaimed wood is to check for extra metal.
 Many repurposed materials were once part of barn beams or siding, so you could find bolts or nails in the lumber.
 Look at each board carefully to ensure you don’t miss any metal that will harm your saw blade when you cut the boards later.

-This step is important for two reasons:
+This step in how to finish reclaimed wood is important for two reasons:

 First, it makes the wood much safer to work with.
 Wood beams that are left with nails, screws, and other protrusions risk cutting or puncturing the hands of those working with it.